berkeley-scf/tutorial-dask-future/python-dask.md

 Note that Dask does warn us if it detects a situation like this where we haven't delayed the data.

+Note that in either case, we incur the memory usage of the original 'x' plus copies of 'x' on the workers.

 # 6.5.
 Parallel I/O

-For this to make sense we want to be on a system where we can read multiple files without having the bottleneck of accessing a single disk.
+For this to make the most sense we want to be on a system where we can read multiple files without having the bottleneck of accessing a single spinning hard disk.
 For example the Savio filesystem is set up for fast parallel I/O.

+On systems with a single spinning hard disk or a single SSD, you might experiment to see how effectively things scale as you read (or write) multiple files in parallel.

 (Note that I'm using the 'processes' scheduler here because I ran into issues with the workers starting when using a Distributed (local) cluster.)

-Here I'll contrast doing I/O in parallel where each worker returns a small summary of what it read, with reading in two data files and returning the entire data to the main Python process.

 ```
 import dask.multiprocessing